 The Definitive Guide to Washing Cloth Diapers

-Don’t soak dirty diapers: It might seem like you should soak dirty diapers in a pail of hot water in order to make them easier to wash but that’s not the case.
-You can pre-treat heavy duty stains but soaking ultimately ruin the fabric and make the diaper unusable.
+Don’t soak dirty diapers: It might seem like you should soak dirty diapers in a pail of hot water in order to make them easier to wash, but that’s not the case.
+You can pre-treat heavy duty stains but soaking ultimately ruins the fabric and makes the diaper unusable.